NindjaVeliki/Revature/overview-linux.md

 # Linux
-Linux is a popular choice for a cloud server.
+Linux is a popular choice for a server environment.
 There are a variety of open-source distributions each with a large community of hobbyists and professionals supporting them.
 Unique development tools are widespread and simple to install, use, and maintain.
-And most distributions are very capable without the resource overhead of a graphical desktop user interface, making the system very lightweight.
+And most distributions are very capable without the resource overhead of a graphical desktop user interface.

+## Unix Philosophy
+1. Make each program do one thing well.
+To do a new job, build afresh rather than complicate old programs by adding new “features”.
+2. Expect the output of every program to become the input to another, as yet unknown, program.
+Don’t clutter output with extraneous information.
+Avoid stringently columnar or binary input formats.
+Don’t insist on interactive input.
+3. Design and build software, even operating systems, to be tried early, ideally within weeks.
+Don’t hesitate to throw away the clumsy parts and rebuild them.
+4. Use tools in preference to unskilled help to lighten a programming task, even if you have to detour to build the tools and expect to throw some of them out after you’ve finished using them.

+## Shell
 On a headless server (without a graphical interface), the most popular way to interact with a server is through a terminal interface.
-The most widespread is a shell known as Bash, the Borne Again Shell.
+The most widespread is a shell known as `Bash`, the Borne Again Shell.

-## Shell
 A shell is a program that interprets user input.
-Emulating the look and feel of an old mainframe terminal interface, many shells like Bash provide their users access to several command-line interface (CLI) tools as well as useful conveniences such as auto-completion, a scripting language syntax, and I/O redirection.
+Emulating the look and feel of an old mainframe terminal interface, many shells like `Bash` provide their users access to several command-line interface (CLI) tools as well as useful conveniences such as auto-completion, a scripting language syntax, and I/O redirection.

 To use a CLI tool a user types the name of a program followed by any parameters or flags.